Assessment of Learning

 What is due, and when is it due?

-All reports due first week of Winter term
+All reports due first week of Winter term.

 Detailed Reports

-Detailed reports are due from programs in Cohort 1.
 Programs will submit documentation and discussion of the work that they’ve been doing – including evidence of student learning if that has been collected, analyzed, and used to make change – based on the NMU Assessment Planning Guide (link will download a Word doc) which is on this webpage and has been shared with assessment liaisons.
 Academic department heads have received instructions.

 Departments at NMU are in various stages assessing student learning.
 Not all departments will have completed the work to report on all the steps of a completed assessment project in any given report.
 Departments should present to the AoL Committee documentation of the work that has been completed and discussion of work that is planned.
 Planned work should present a reasonable timeline and work plan to complete a full turn through the assessment helix, ending with the ability to report on a complete assessment project.